How new task versions are created

 The old task version expires immediately.
 To learn more about what this means, see Expired task versions.

-The product application status is determined by the smart policy:
+The assessment status is determined by its workflow:

-If all other tasks are passed and the smart policy is configured so product applications are approved automatically once all tasks are passed, the product application is given the Approved status.
+If all other tasks are passed and the workflow is configured so assessments pass automatically once all tasks are passed, the assessment is given the Passed status.

-If all other tasks are passed and automatic approvals are not configured, the status is displayed as Ready for decision, indicating that a user will need to approve/cancel the product application manually.
+If all other tasks are passed and automatic completions are not configured, the status is displayed as Ready for decision, indicating that a user must pass/cancel the assessment manually.

 If more tasks need to be passed, the requirements for the outstanding tasks determine the status.